tari-labs/tari-university/src/network-analysis/probabilistic-attack/probability_of_a_byzantine_takeover_of_the_DAN.md

 <p align="center"><img src="assets/bad_actors_varied_committee_size_10_100.png" width="700" /></p>
 <br />

+The above graph was calculated from [bad node percentage at 10 and 100](https://github.com/tari-labs/modelling/blob/master/scenarios/bad_node_percentage_10_100.py) with [hypergeometric distribution](https://github.com/tari-labs/modelling/blob/master/utils/hyper_dist_prob.py).
 The graph shows changes in the probability due to changes in % of bad nodes when the committee size is $10$ and $100$.
 When the committee size is $10$, there is a change in probability when the bad node percentage is between $30$ and $80$.
 When the committee size is $100$, there is a steep increase in the probability when the bad node percentage is between $50$ and $80$.
 When the committee size is $100$, the probability remains lower as the bad node percentage increases and has a steeper gradient when the change in probability occurs.
 Whereas, when the committee size is $10$, the probability begins to increase at a lower percentage of bad nodes.

 ## Conclusions and Remarks